 - The breach caused the plaintiff’s injury.

-Plaintiffs who are able to demonstrate these elements can recover damages for their accident-related losses that will enable them to begin the long road to recovery.
+Plaintiffs who are able to demonstrate these elements can recover damages for their accident-related losses in Bakersfield that will enable them to begin the long road to recovery.
 In some cases, however, it is not even necessary to prove negligence in order to recover damages.
-For instance, under California Civil Code 3342, residents who are bitten by another person’s dog while they were lawfully on a public or private property can automatically recover damages.
+For instance, under California Civil Code 3342, residents who are bitten by another person’s dog while they were lawfully on a public or private property can automatically recover damages in Kern County.
 This is because California’s dog bite law is a strict liability statute, which means that the animal’s owner can be held liable regardless of fault.
 These types of claims have become increasingly common in California, which was recently labeled “the dog bite capital of the U.S.” for its high rate of animal attacks.
 This is alarming because dog bite injuries are both painful and expensive to treat, as victims are not only usually required to obtain stitches, but may have to undergo surgery, work with a physical therapist, and take measures to protect against infection.
 Furthermore, most dog bite victims are children and adolescents who may struggle with a fear of animals for the rest of their lives, requiring psychological aid and therapy for years to come.

 The Importance of Recovering Damages in Bakersfield CA

 Aside from being eligible to collect compensation in Bakersfield for current medical expenses, accident victims may also be able to recover damages to cover the cost of:

 - Past and future medical expenses;